edsu/inkdroid.org/ehs/ehs.md

 <http://twitter.com/edsu>
 <http://github.com/edsu>

 I am a researcher and software developer with two decades of experience bridging the worlds of libraries and archives with the World Wide Web.
 I have worked in academia, startups, corporations and government.
-I work best in agile, highly collaborative teams.
-I work best as a member of agile, highly collaborative teams that focus on furthering social justice work through community building, knowledge sharing and attention to sustainability.
-In my research I am particularly interested in the medial forms of archives, memory and the sociotechnical practices that support them.
+I work best as a member of agile, highly collaborative teams that focus on furthering social justice work through community building, knowledge sharing and a commitment sustainability.
+In my research I am particularly interested in sociotechnical approaches to memory work.

 ## Skills